 Unfortunately, we will never be able to stop flooding from happening, but we can try to better understand the risks in an attempt to reduce the danger to people and property.
 We have started detailed surface water studies in Taunton and Minehead so that we can gain a greater understanding which will help us plan for major flood risk.
 We have also started a countywide review of flooding ‘hotspots’ because if we can improve our understanding of the causes of flooding, we can try to limit it where possible in the future.

-Our policies relating to flood risk management are contained in the Flood and Water Management Strategic Business Plan which can be found in the Information and Resources section of this page.
+Our policies relating to flood risk management are contained in the Flood and Water Management Strategic Business Plan which can be found in Downloads.